Ghee is one of those fats I had never heard of a year ago. Would you know ghee if you bumped into some on the street?

 Jenny at The Nourished Kitchen has a great rundown at Ghee: A Wholesome Fat if you’re interested in more information.

-I completed my personal Monday Mission this week by making ghee for the first time.
-You can buy it, but it’s considerably more expensive than butter, from what I understand.
-I can’t say I’ve ever seen it being sold, but then again I’ve never looked.
+I made ghee for the first time this week.
+You can buy it, but it’s considerably more expensive than butter.
 The process is fairly easy, although I made sure to complicate matters!

-Most sources say to clarify at least a pound of butter at a time; I chose to use only two sticks in case I totally messed it up (see what sort of snafus I got myself into this week at my baking day post…P.S…the sourdough bread actually turned out delicious!) and wasted the butter.
+Most sources say to clarify at least a pound of butter at a time; I chose to use only two sticks in case I totally messed it up) and wasted the butter.
 This is why I advocate a baby steps approach, my friends!

 Ultimately, I was successful in my little experiment and will work on using ghee over the coming week or two.
-I will make it again, unlike pie pumpkins!
 If you’d like to try home-clarification of your butter, read on…

 How to Make Ghee